We demand safe return of all the Global Sumud Flotilla activists.

 Safe passage and safe return for all flotilla vessels and activists,

-Immediate U.S. intervention if Americans are detained, harmed, or criminalized,
+Immediate U.S. intervention if as Americans are detained, harmed, or criminalized,

 Rejection of false “terrorist” designations against humanitarian activists.